frm1789/fifa_exploratory_analysis/README.md

 # fifa_exploratory_analysis
-This is a small analysis using the data from Kaggle.
+This is a small analysis using R, with a dataset about FIFA World Cup from Kaggle.